stephchang/DH150-Stephanie/README.md

 # Website for recipes using already bought groceries
 ### Stephanie Chang - DH150 Advanced Topics in Digital Humanities: User Experience Design
-*I want to create a website that increases convenience for middle-aged women, where they can select ingredients they already have and find recipes.*
+*I want to create a website that increases convenience for middle-aged women for cooking.
+The users can select ingredients they already have and find recipes for dishes to make using those recipes.
+Additionally, they can filter through dishes using dietary preferences.*

 ## **Supercook**
 <img src="./supercook.png" width="50%">

 https://www.supercook.com/#/recipes

 The website's purpose can be easily understood.
 It allows for its users to search up recipes using what they already have and shows many recipe options.
-However, the list to choose food items can be super long, making it hard to find ingredients one already has. </p>
+However, the list to choose food items can be super long, making it hard to find ingredients one already has.
+Also, it is a little hard to read through the different recipes, as there isn't type hierachy and some recipe titles are cut off.

 ### **Heuristics**
 **1 Visibility of system status**